nst/STHTTPRequest/README.md

 -   easy to set request headers, cookies and POST data
 -   easy to get response status, headers and encoding
 -   file upload with progress block
--   can use streaming thank to download progress block
+-   can use streaming with the download progress block
 -   fast and simple HTTP authentication
 -   log requests in curl format